ifm/ifm3d/doc/sphinx/content/cmdline_configuring.md

 The remainder of this document will contain a set of examples and associated narrative in hopes of demonstrating how to leverage `ifm3d` to configure your 3D camera.
-For puproses of this document, an ifm O3D303 will be utilized.
+For purposes of this document, an ifm O3D303 will be utilized.
 However, the techniques shown here apply to any supported `ifm3d` camera (e.g., O3X).
 Additionally, since the camera state is serialized via JSON, some of the examples below will utilize the